timbeaudet/knowledge_base/faq/today.md

 ## Discusion Topic: What Games Were Meaningful to You?

-# Objectives for Today 2026-04-17
+# Objectives for Today 2026-04-19

 - Chatting as we get started with the day.
-- OPTIMIZATION: TurtleBrains RenderQuad/RenderSprite will almost certainly give a noticable boost.
+- OPTIMIZATION: Adding a Batched Sprite to TurtleBrains.
-- Maybe pass through some of the Dialog, Events and other words for a while.
+- PLANNING: What would go into a Good Text object?
 - Trying to find a programmer to use TurtleBrains during LudumDare #59.

 ## Events / Notices / Coming Soon